stashapp/stash/ui/v2.5/src/docs/en/Manual/Plugins.md

 version: <optional version tag>
 url: <optional url>

+ui:
   # optional list of css files to include in the UI
-uiCSS:
+  css:
     - <path to css file>

   # optional list of js files to include in the UI
-uiJavascript:
+  javascript:
     - <path to javascript file>

 # the following are used for plugin tasks only
 exec: